 Even when we accept tentatively that we have a Muslim ‘fraternity’ worthy of an embryonic continuity with the Prophet of Islam’s nascent community in Medina, it is certainly not equal or egalitarian.

 There is no comparable tradition of human rights in Islamic law (‘shari’a’ as codified by private jurists) applicable to all human beings.
-Islamic law is religious law with an inherent bias towards ‘adult’ ‘Male’ ‘Muslims’ of ‘noble lineages’ and ‘respectable occupations’ who are not ‘slaves’.
+Islamic law is religious law with an inherent bias towards 1), ‘adult’ 2), ‘Male’ 3), ‘Muslims’ of 4), ‘noble lineages’ and 5), ‘respectable occupations’ who are not 6), ‘slaves’.
 It is largely a product of the age in which it was codified.
 ‘Muslim women’, for instance, do not share the same rights that their ‘male counterparts’ enjoy; they have a semi-legal personality well below that of ‘non-Muslim males’.
 Those who argue otherwise, demanding that their Islamic (‘shar’i’) ‘obligation’ to wear the ‘hijab’ is, in fact, a ‘human right’ are just ignorant of the incoherence of their claims.
+This is not to conflate such considerations with identity discourses; I am merely pointing out the incoherence of such claims within the context of religious obligations and enlightenment principles of secular rights.

-And so for religiously-minded Muslims, adorning the hijab (‘mutahajib’) is not a choice but a religious duty with penal consequences for those failing to dress appropriately.
+And so for religiously-minded Muslims, adorning the hijab (‘mutahajib’) – this act – is not a ‘choice’ but a ‘religious duty’ with penal consequences for those failing to dress appropriately.
 Islamic legal manuals from every school of thought, Sunni or Shia, stipulate the various ‘punishments’ for such ‘infractions’.
 Saudi Arabia and Iran are not innovating anything new, religiously-speaking, when they choose to enforce their religious codes.
 Again, western Muslims, normally apologetic ones, who claim on panel-shows that the ‘Sunni’ Saudis and the ‘Shia’ Iranians are somehow perverting the true practise of ‘Islam’, are just ignorant of the claims they make.

 There is of course a wider point here.